ClementNerma/NightOS/docs/specs/boot-process.md

 The system's boot process is divided in two parts: the unsecure bootloader (BOOT1) and the system bootloader (BOOT2).

+Note that BOOT1 and BOOT2 have their own [dedicated partitions](filesystem.md#partitions), the latter getting one for slot 1 and another for slot 2 (see below for more details).

 ## Stage 1: unsecure bootloader (BOOT1)

 This is the component loading at the very beginning, called directly by the UEFI.
 It is unencrypted (hence the name "unsecure").

 It starts by initializing the minimum required computer's components.

-If the "Escape" key is detected as being pressed during a short time frame, it shows a troubleshooting menu.
+If the "Escape" key is detected as being pressed during a short time frame, it shows a troubleshooting menu, notably switching the boot slot.

 If other bootloaders are found on the storage, it displays a boot menu asking which system to boot.
 If another system is selected, it launches it.

-Otherwise, it perform decryption steps depending on the configured [encryption method](../features/encryption.md):
+Otherwise, it tries to get the master key depending on the configured [encryption method](../features/encryption.md):

 * If storage encryption is disabled or if only [USGE](../features/encryption.md#per-user-shared-global-encryption-usge) is enabled, nothing to do ;
 * If [full-storage encryption](../features/encryption.md#full-storage-encryption) is enabled: